Instructor: Lucy Newton

 Targets - after much trial and error I have settled on using foam squares as targets.
 I buy thin foam sheets (see photo) from Michaels and cut them into squares (see photo).
 They are inexpensive (0.99/sheet) and come in a variety of colors.
 I wish I could convince them to make a darker green version.
 Generally about 20-30 squares will be more than enough for the first class.
 Anyone not able to obtain the foam can contact me to discuss alternatives or I would be happy to mail some.

-PLEASE NOTE: green squares are fine but previous students and I have determined that dogs cannot see orange targets AND they are much easier to find and pick up after the track!!
+PLEASE NOTE: making green squares like below is fine but through trial and error, we have discovered that orange is even better!
+The dogs can't see the orange but it makes it much easier to find and pick up the targets after the track!!

 Gloves - three or four cloth work gloves, brown or black.
 I purchase from home depot.
 We will need more of these for later classes so if you want to save buying in bulk, feel free!